 In August 2017, Natascha packed up her trusty Takamine guitar, along with everything she owned and hit Interstate 380 south bound for Nashville.
 Just five days after her move, she hit the ground running and played her very first writers' round.

 Two or three gigs a week.
 Daily writing sessions.
 Shaking hands.
 Learning from anyone and everyone.
 Being featured in popular artist showcases around town.
-All while working full-time as Director of Operations for Blue Night Soundscapes, picking up odd jobs to save for a record, and “trying to remember how to be human every now and again.”
+All while working various side hustles to self-fund her upcoming record and “trying to remember how to be human every now and again.”

 “I guess you could say I’m a little short on sleep,” Natascha laughs.
 “But while some are running on fumes, I’m running on pure bliss that I get to wake up every single day and do what a little three year old singing “Take Me Home, Country Roads” could only dream about.”